1985 Seattle Seahawks season

 The 1985 Seattle Seahawks season was the team's tenth season with the National Football League (NFL).
-The team finished with an 8–8 record and a 3rd place finish in the AFC West and missed the playoffs.
+The team finished with an 8–8 record and a 3rd-place finish in the AFC West and missed the playoffs.
+The Seahawks 1985 season has the odd distinction of being the only team in NFL history to win two games, then lose two games, alternately, for the entire season.